programmingAthlete/BruteSniffing_Fisher/README.md

   * RSA encryption schema
   * DGHV encryption schema with public key compression

-At the moment only enrcyption and decryption by the two schemas are possible, mathematical attacks on RSA will come in the further commits.
+At the moment only enrcyption and decryption by the two schemas are possible, mathematical attacks on RSA will come in the further commits. ***The RSA encryption scheme does not work for big keys, this is because the key is stored in an SQLite DB which cannot store such big integers.
+A fix for it will be applied in the next commits by using a session variables or a temporary file as storage***.

 ## Python version
 The program has been developed using python3.6.
 However no issue should occur with older 3. versions.